-BAR-GPA accumulates to about half the WT number (Fig.4b), even though the same cyto- plasmic concentration is measured (Fig3 supplement), indicating that the SH3 domain increases the efficiency of recruitment of Rvs.
-In sla2Δ cells, full-length Rvs can assemble on the membrane (Fig.3b).
+BAR-GPA accumulates to about half the WT number (Fig.5b), even though the same cyto- plasmic concentration is measured (Fig5 supplement), indicating that loss of the SH3 domain decreases the efficiency of recruitment of Rvs.
+In sla2Δ cells, full-length Rvs167 forms patches on the membrane (Fig.3b).
 Since BAR-GPA does not localize to the plasma membrane in sla2Δ cells, localization of the full-length protein must be mediated by the SH3 domain.
-That full-length Rvs167 is able to assemble and disassemble at cortical patches in sla2Δ cells without the curvature- dependent interaction of the BAR domain (Fig.3b) indicates that the SH3 domain can mediate both the recruitment and the disassembly of Rvs at endocytic sites.
-In sla2Δ cells treated with LatA (Fig.3b), actin-based membrane curvature is inhibited, and the actin patch proteins are removed from the plasma membrane.
-Full-length Rvs167 in these cells still shows transient localizations at the plasma membrane: we suggest that the SH3 domain is able to localise the Rvs complex in an Actin and curvature independent manner.
+That full-length Rvs167 is able to assemble and disassemble at cortical patches in sla2Δ cells without the curvature- dependent interaction of the BAR domain (Fig.3b, supplement?) indicates that the SH3 domain can mediate both the recruitment and disassembly of Rvs at endocytic sites.
+In sla2Δ cells treated with LatA (Fig.3b), both membrane curvature and actin-interacting proteins are removed from endocytic sites.
+Full-length Rvs167 in these cells still shows transient localizations at the plasma membrane: the SH3 domain is able to localise the Rvs complex in an actin and curvature independent manner.

-Loss of SH3 domain disrupts the endocytic actin network dynamics
+Loss of SH3 domain disrupts endocytic actin network dynamics